-ENG 101
+ENG 101 EN

-ENGLISH COMPOSITION I (3T) 3 credits PREREQUISITE: Successful completion of ENG 093 (Formerly ENG 092) or satisfactory ACT, SAT, or placement score
+ENGLISH COMPOSITION I (3T) 3 credits PREREQUISITE: Grade of "C" or better in ENG 093 (Formerly ENG 092) or satisfactory ACT, SAT, or placement score

 English Composition I provides instruction and practice in the writing of at least six (6) extended compositions and the development of analytical and critical reading skills and basic reference and documentation skills in the composition process.
 English Composition I may include instruction and practice in library usage.